Melchizedek6809/Nujel/README.md

 # Nujel
 A Lisp inspired language for games and other latency sensitive applications.
 ## This Language should NOT be used for anything important right now, maybe in a couple years
-For now Nujel is still pretty similar to others Lisps, but it will probably distance itself further, one commit at a time.
+For now Nujel is still pretty similar to other Lisps, but it will probably distance itself further, one commit at a time.

 | Operating System  | CI Status |